“This dance studio is the Bees’ Knees!”

 Named for the popular 1920s slang, Bees’ Knees Dance strives to embody the impressive standard from which our moniker was derived.
-The compliment was often bestowed on those deemed terrific dancers and we believe the expression can apply to absolutely anyone.
+The compliment was often bestowed on those deemed terrific dancers or musicians.

-Swing dancing in Toronto is so much more than a collection of steps − It’s joining a welcoming and supportive community; it’s building new relationships and colourful memories; it’s unleashing renewed confidence and limitless potential; it’s discovering live music so infectious, the rhythm reigns; and it’s the exhilaration of finding Toronto’s best kept secret brimming with joy, inclusivity, creativity and physical expression.
+Swing dancing in Toronto is so much more than a collection of steps − it’s joining a welcoming and supportive international community, building new friendships and colourful memories, confidence-building and limitless creative potential, and discovering live music so infectious that the rhythm reigns.

 Zoey Gould

-Zoey brings over 26 years of lindy hop experience, having travelled extensively to study with original lindy hop and tap legends including Frankie Manning, Norma Miller, Dawn Hampton, Fayard Nicholas, and Leonard Reed.
+Zoey brings 27 years of Lindy Hop experience, having travelled extensively to study with original Lindy Hop and tap legends including Frankie Manning, Norma Miller, Dawn Hampton, Fayard Nicholas, and Leonard Reed.
 Zoey also studied with second-generation dancers including the Rhythm Hot Shots and Harlem Hot Shots in Sweden, and Chester Whitmore in USA.

-Zoey had a 10-year career as a circus artist and busker (trapeze, silks, rope, human statue), which brought her to Australia, and later Montreal.
+Zoey’s artistic practice focuses on Street Dance including Lindy Hop, Hip Hop, Afrobeat, and Dancehall, as well as partner acrobatics.
+Zoey had a 10-year career as a circus artist and busker (trapeze, silks, rope, statue), which brought her to Australia and Montreal.
 She opened a circus school in Toronto in 2009, and produced two theatre shows with her company.
-Zoey’s trained in an array of dance styles ranging from contemporary to hip hop.
-She’s a certified contortion coach and artist educator, and previously served on the Toronto Lindy Hop Board of Directors.

 Jana Jedlovska